EvernodeXRPL/hp-devkit/npm/README.md

 ## Installation

 ### Prerequisites
-HotPocket developer kit requires you to install [Docker Engine](https://docs.docker.com/engine/install/) and [Node Js](https://nodejs.org/en/) on your development machine.
+HotPocket developer kit requires you to install [Docker Engine](https://docs.docker.com/engine/install/) and [NodeJs](https://nodejs.org/en/) on your development machine.

 ### Supports cross platform
 This is a npm global package which supports both Linux and Windows